 Lead times vary, but rough ranges help with planning.
 A basic material swatch may take 3-7 business days.
 A custom prototype often needs 7-12 business days.
 If the patch is detailed or the build is unusual, allow more time.
 Revision rounds can add another 2-5 business days.
 Once the sample is approved, standard production for a simple corporate order often lands around 12-20 business days.

 That is just production time.
 Freight can extend the calendar, and corporate gifting usually has a fixed event date.
-Holiday drops, onboarding kits, trade-show runs, and incentive programs all compress the schedule.
+Holiday drops, onboarding kits, trade-show runs, and incentive programs all compress the timeline, so the sample has to arrive early enough to leave room for one more tweak if needed.

 Cost, MOQ, and Quote Drivers